 lempar.c → A template for the generated parser C-code.
 The "lemon" utility program reads this template and inserts additional code in order to generate a parser.

-The grammar syntax is less error prone - using symbol names for semantic values rather that the "$1"-style positional notation of Yacc.
+The grammar syntax is less error prone - using symbolic names for semantic values rather that the "$1"-style positional notation of Yacc.

 Lemon has the concept of a non-terminal destructor that can be used to reclaim memory or other resources following a syntax error or other aborted parse.